 - Pass Depth: 0.006 in

-If you’d like to adjust your speeds and feeds to match ours, click File > Tool Library > Add Tool.
-Name your new tools and then input the speeds and feeds recipes.
+If you’d like to adjust your speeds and feeds to match ours, go to the Settings tab and click Open Tool Library.
+Select the tool you want to customize, click Copy, name your new tools, and then input the speeds and feeds recipes.
 You can learn more about customizing your Tool Library here.

 Step 3: Start milling.